 245 4.
 Environmental Consequences 4.11 Public Health and Safety 4.11.1.4 Summary of Mitigation Measures Applicant Proposed Measure HAZ-3 presently limits the safety management plan to hazardous materials delivered by tanker truck.
-The PSEGS would utilize hazardous materials beyond those delivered by tanker truck.
+The Palen Solar Electric Generating System (PSEGS) would utilize hazardous materials beyond those delivered by tanker truck.
 For this reason, the measure requires revision to include natural gas, which would be delivered by pipeline.
 The revised measure is provided below.
 HAZ-3, Safety Management Plan: The project owner shall develop and implement a Safety Management Plan for the delivery and handling of liquid and gaseous hazardous materials delivered by tanker truck or pipeline.
-The plan shall include procedures, protective equipment requirements, training and a checklist.
-It shall also include a section describing all measures to be implemented to prevent mixing of incompatible hazardous materials.
-This plan shall be applicable during construction, commissioning, and operation of the power plant.
+The Safety Management Plan shall include procedures, protective equipment requirements, training, and a checklist.
+The Safety Management Plan shall also include a section describing all measures to be implemented to prevent mixing of incompatible hazardous materials.
+The Safety Management Plan shall be applicable during construction, commissioning, and operation of the power plant.
 4.11.1.5 Residual Impacts after Mitigation Measures were Implemented Because no mitigation measures are recommended, there would be no change in project impacts resulting from mitigation.
-4.11.1.6 Unavoidable Adverse Impacts Unavoidable impacts would be the same as those identified in the discussion of direct and indirect effects, above.
-4.11.2 Waste Management 4.11.2.1 Impact Assessment Methodology The waste management impacts assessment methodology described in PSPP PA/FEIS Section 4.11.3 (p.
-4.11-22 et seq.) was used to analyze the PSEGS in this Draft SEIS.
-It focuses primarily on landfill capacity and compliance with waste management regulations.
-The analysis of direct and indirect impacts associated with the Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in PSPP PA/FEIS Section 4.11.3.2 (pp. 4.11-25, 4.11-26).
-The discussion of cumulative impacts for these alternatives has been revised as necessary in this Draft SEIS to reflect the updated cumulative scenario (see Section 4.11.2.3, below).
-4.11.2.2 Direct and Indirect Impacts of the PSEGS PSEGS wastes would be comprised of solid and liquid non-hazardous wastes, as well as lesser amounts of hazardous and universal wastes.
+4.11.1.6 Unavoidable Adverse Impacts Unavoidable adverse impacts would be the same as those identified in the discussion of direct and indirect effects, above.
+4.11.2 Waste Management 4.11.2.1 Impact Assessment Methodology The waste management impacts assessment methodology described in Palen Solar Power Project (PSPP) Programmatic Administrative/Final Environmental Impact Statement (PA/FEIS) Section 4.11.3 (p.
+4.11-22 et seq.) was used to analyze the Palen Solar Electric Generating System (PSEGS) in this Draft Supplemental Environmental Impact Statement (SEIS).
+The waste management impacts assessment methodology focuses primarily on landfill capacity and compliance with waste management regulations.
+The analysis of direct and indirect impacts associated with the Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in Palen Solar Power Project (PSPP) Programmatic Administrative/Final Environmental Impact Statement (PA/FEIS) Section 4.11.3.2 (pp. 4.11-25, 4.11-26).
+The discussion of cumulative impacts for these alternatives has been revised as necessary in this Draft Supplemental Environmental Impact Statement (SEIS) to reflect the updated cumulative scenario (see Section 4.11.2.3, below).
+4.11.2.2 Direct and Indirect Impacts of the Palen Solar Electric Generating System (PSEGS) Palen Solar Electric Generating System (PSEGS) wastes would be comprised of solid and liquid non-hazardous wastes, as well as lesser amounts of hazardous and universal wastes.
 Hazardous materials to be stored onsite are discussed in Section 4.11.1, above.
-The construction period for the PSEGS is expected to be 34 months, slightly shorter than the expected 39 months for construction of the PSPP.
+The construction period for the Palen Solar Electric Generating System (PSEGS) is expected to be 34 months, slightly shorter than the expected 39 months for construction of the Palen Solar Power Project (PSPP).
 Construction is proposed to begin at the end of 2013 and conclude in June 2016.
 Hazardous and non-hazardous wastes generated during construction are listed in Table 4.11-3.
-Table 4.11-4 lists hazardous and non-hazardous wastes Palen Solar Electric Generating System Draft SEIS 4.11-8 July 2013
+Table 4.11-4 lists hazardous and non-hazardous wastes Palen Solar Electric Generating System Draft Supplemental Environmental Impact Statement (SEIS) 4.11-8 July 2013